-This proposed amendment to the Street Ordinance would allow waivers to be granted to the maximum grade requirements of a Private Road and Backlot Driveway.
+DESCRIPTION: This proposed amendment to the Street Ordinance would allow waivers to be granted to the maximum grade requirements of a Private Road and Backlot Driveway.
 Also included are additional standards for the maximum length of a Private Road.
-The proposed text is shown in red with an underline and revised or removed language is shown in red with a strikethrough.

 SO Section 5.5 - Street Design Standards (amended 5-17-032021)